osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * handling for unary ingestion rpc (only streaming is currently implemented)
 * should we use an enum for requestStatus to constrain the values?

-## refactor grpc servers to use common framework
-* refactor ingestion and query grpc servers to extend new GrpcServerBase framework, following pattern of AnnotationGrpcServer.

 ## ingestion and query handling for buckets with explicit list of timestamps
 * instead of SamplingClock with start time, periodNanos, and sample count
 * How do we accommodate both SamplingClock and TimestampList buckets in mongodb?
 Maybe just have an optional list of timestamps that if populated implies bucket uses timestamp list, otherwise use SamplingClock.